jhnwu3/BioNetGMMFit/README.md

 6. [Defining Your Own System in BioNetGen](#bngl)

 ## **Important Note: Operating System**
-The preferred method of using this software is through [Docker](https://docs.docker.com/get-started/) as the docker virtualization engine allows BioNetGMMFit to be compatible with all operating systems as well as reduces any operating system specific dependencies.
+The preferred beginner's method of using this software is through [Docker](https://docs.docker.com/get-started/) as the docker virtualization engine allows BioNetGMMFit to be compatible with all operating systems as well as reduces any operating system specific dependencies.

 However should computational performance be a major concern, the non-docker program has only been compiled and tested on debian Linux based systems, specifically the latest version of Ubuntu.